noahehall/theBookOfNoah/0current/languages/csshtml/csshtml.md

 ##### flexbox

 - always think about parents and children, flex containers and flex items
-  - parent determines how flow of the children
+  - parent determines the flow of the children
 - gotchas
   - dont use the width property on flex items, use flex-basis (or just flex)
 - 1-dimensional alignment of content, ordering items, and implementing flexible sizing